 We utilize equity-based compensation to ensure that we have the ability to retain employees over a longer period of time and to provide employees with a form of reward that aligns their interests with those of our stockholders.
 Employees whose skills and results we deem to be critical to our long-term success are eligible to receive higher levels of equity-based compensation.
-In 2016, our annual equity-based compensation to our named executive officers, other than Mr. Fischer, consisted of stock options.
-In 2016, our annual equity-based compensation to Mr. Fischer included a mix of stock options and restricted stock units due to the cancellation of a portion of his 2016 stock option grant, given that such grant exceeded the 2010 Equity Incentive Plan limits, and subsequent grant of restricted stock units in September 2016.
-The annual equity awards to our named executive officers, other than the 2016 grant of restricted stock units to Mr. Fischer, and our other employees vest over a period of four years, providing a long-term incentive to our employees as they work on multi-year commercialization and drug development programs.
-The restricted stock units granted to Mr. Fischer in 2016 will vest according to the following vesting schedule: 50% on January 22, 2017 and an additional 12.5% on each of April 22, 2017, July 22, 2017, October 22, 2017 and January 22, 2018, subject to Mr. Fischer continuing to be a Service Provider (as defined in the Company's 2010 Equity Incentive Plan) with the Company on the relevant vesting dates.
+In 2017, our annual equity-based compensation to our named executive officers, other than Mr. Fischer, consisted of stock options, and our annual equity-based compensation to Mr. Fischer included a mix of stock options and restricted stock units.
+Effective December 31, 2017, Mr. Fisher departed from the role as the Company's Chief Executive Officer, and Mr. King was appointed to serve as the Company's interim Chief Executive Officer.
+Accordingly, Mr. King's equity-based compensation during 2017 was for his role as a non-employee director on the Company's Board.
+The annual equity awards to our named executive officers (other than the 2017 option award to Mr. King for his role as a non-employee director) and our other employees vest over a period of four years, providing a long-term incentive to our employees as they work on multi-year commercialization and drug development programs.
+The 2017 option award to Mr. King vests over a three year period to provide a similar long-term incentive for our non-employee directors.